 Steps for Recruitment

-Effective June 1, new hiring gates, which include consultation with your HR Service Partner and Finance Partner, and the Provost's office for tenured positions, will replace the temporary hiring controls in place during SET.
-The new hiring gates will ensure the integrity of the centralized model, create sustained savings for the institution and build stronger collaborative teams that support the entire community.
+Hiring gates include consultation with your HR Partner and Finance Partner, and the College Dean/Vice-Provost for tenured positions.
+The hiring gates will ensure the integrity of the centralized model, create sustained savings for the institution and build stronger collaborative teams that support the entire community.

 Recruiting and hiring the right faculty and staff is a crucial element to the success of the University of Alberta's vision of learning, discovery and citizenship.
 Bringing on a new team member?
 Here are the steps to follow.